nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * For eg. Just typing `c/` without providing any `CLIENT_TYPE` will throw an error.
 * Can have multiple client types.
     * For eg. Typing `c/Plan A c/Plan B` is valid.

-A **valid** `DESCRIPTION` should:
-* Not be empty.
-    * For eg. Just typing `d/` without providing any `DESCRIPTION` will throw an error.
-    * Be limited to 500 characters
-    * For eg. Typing `d/Imagine this is a very long description that is more than 500 characters long` will throw an error.
-* Can only have one description.
+* Not have duplicates.
-    * For eg. Typing `d/likes bubble tea d/likes bubble tea` will throw an error.
+    * For eg. Typing `c/Plan A c/Plan A` will combine the client types into `Plan A`.

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/Investment d/likes bubble tea`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01  d/likes bubble tea c/Investment`
-* `add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Yishun Town c/Investment c/Healthcare d/Loves travelling`
+* `add n/Betsy Crowe p/1234567 e/betsycrowe@example.com a/Yishun Town d/Loves travelling c/Investment c/Healthcare `

-Result for `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 c/Investment d/likes bubble tea`:
+Result for `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/likes bubble tea c/Investment`:
 ![result for 'add'](images/result_for_add.png)